 DIY Coasters with Gold Leaf

 Once you know how to make DIY coasters you will always have an easy gift idea at your fingertips.
-These DIY coasters are not only easy to make but they also make the perfect hostess gift or even a teacher gift.
+These DIY coasters are not only easy to make but they also make a great gift.
+These are the perfect hostess gift or even a teacher gift.
 Since we have numerous pieces of painted furniture in our home, we have at least 3 sets of coasters in our home because my family members tend to leave their drink glasses everywhere.
 The best thing about making your own handmade coasters is that you can make them completely different each time, making them totally unique.
 Have you ever considered making your own DIY coasters with decoupage and gold leaf?

 Disclosure: This post contains affiliate links for your convenience.
 Click here for my full disclosure policy.